dmoisset/s5/equipment/armor-upgrades.md

 |Orange|40|40|9|
 |Prismatic|100|50|10|

+#### Haste Circuit (Magic; Usage: 1 charge/round; Capacity: 5)

+You can activate the haste circuit as a bonus action to gain the benefits of a *haste* spell until you spend another bonus action to deactivate it or it runs out of charges.
+A haste circuit’s magical charges replenish each day.

 #### Infrared Sensors

 This upgrade gives you darkvision up to 60 feet.

+#### Jetpack (Usage: 2 charges/round; Capacity 40)

+This battery powered upgrade gives you a fly speed of 30 feet.
+You can use this for “cruising flight” at a usage of only 1 charge per minute, but you can not make attacks and attacks against you have disadvantage while doing so.
+Changing from normal flight to cruising flight or vice versa is an action.
+A jetpack can’t lift you if you’re encumbered.

-#### Jump Jets
+#### Jump Jets (Usage: 2 charges/action; Capacity 20)

 You can activate jump jets as part of your movement in order to fly during your movement.
 You can fly up to 30 feet with a maximum height of 10 feet, or you can fly up to 20 feet straight up.
 You must land at the end of your movement (if you don’t, you fall).
 Jump jets can’t lift you if you’re encumbered.

+#### Load Lifter

+This set of artificial muscles increases the amount of bulk you can carry while wearing your armor by 3.

+#### Phase Shield (Usage: 2 charges/round; Capacity 40)

+You can activate this upgrade to generate a glowing, translucent blue shield on one of your arms that helps you block incoming attacks.
+Activating or deactivating the shield takes a bonus action.
+While the shield is active, you gain a +2 bonus to AC.
+The phase shield interferes with your ability to use the arm it’s installed on, so while the phase shield is active, you can hold an item in that hand but not use it or make attacks with it.

 #### Quick Release Sheath

 This articulated compartment can hold a one-handed weapon of no more than light bulk.
 You can activate this upgrade as a bonus action to put the item in your hand as though you’d drawn it.

 #### Radiation Buffer

 This device grants you advantage to your initial saving throw against radiation in addition to any bonuses from your armor’s environmental protection.
 This doesn’t provide any bonus to saves against the secondary effects of radiation.

+#### Sonic Dampener

+This device muffles the incidental sounds you make, and sonic attacks lose power in your vicinity.
+You gain sonic resistance and your armor doesn't inflict disadvantage on Dexterity (Stealth) checks.

 #### Targeting Computer